rpiceage/ff-adventure-game/.amazonq/resources/req.md

   - Battle UI strings

 ## Hero Attributes
-- Hero has three attributes: SKILL, STAMINA, and LUCK
+- Hero has four attributes: SKILL, STAMINA, LUCK, and GOLD
-- Default initial values: SKILL: 12, STAMINA: 24, LUCK: 12
+- Default initial values: SKILL: 12, STAMINA: 24, LUCK: 12, GOLD: 0
+- Initial GOLD can be set in YAML with `init: gold: 10`
 - Attributes displayed in a stats panel on the right side of the window
+- SKILL, STAMINA, LUCK show current value and initial value in parentheses
+- GOLD shows only current value (no initial value displayed)
 - Attributes can be modified through YAML chapter actions using the `modify` action
-- Attribute values cannot exceed their initial values (capped at max)
+- SKILL, STAMINA, LUCK values cannot exceed their initial values (capped at max)
-- Attribute values cannot go below 0 (capped at min)
+- SKILL, STAMINA, LUCK, GOLD values cannot go below 0 (capped at min)
+- GOLD can exceed initial value (no upper cap)
 - Game ends immediately when STAMINA reaches 0, displaying "Your adventure ends here."

 ## Attribute Modifications